rusaidmrd/resto/README.md

 Hi every one,

-Another website for my coding practice, I called for this Resto based on a hotel and restaurant. this is a first version future will be update soon with more features.
+Another website for my coding practice, I called for this Resto based on a hotel and restaurant. this is a first version. next one will be update soon in future with more features.